k2d222/turbo_katana/doc/contextual_checks.md

 ## Expressions

+* Call to new exists ✔
 * Called method exists ✔
 * Called method params are compatible with declaration ✔
 * Called static method exists in static class
 * Called static method params are compatible with declaration
-* Call to New exists
-* Params in New call are compatible with ctor
+* Params in new call are compatible with ctor ✔
 * Numeric operators are used on Integer types
 * StrCat is used on Strings
-* Identifiers are in scope
+* Identifiers are in scope ✔
-* Attributes exist
+* Attributes exist ✔
 * Static Attributes exist